SpectraLogic/python-can/doc/scripts.rst

 Command line arguments
 ^^^^^^^^^^^^^^^^^^^^^^

-By default the ``can.viewer`` uses the :doc:`/interfaces/socketcan` interface.
+By default the ``pycan.viewer`` uses the :doc:`/interfaces/socketcan` interface.
 All interfaces are supported and can be specified using the ``-i`` argument or configured following :doc:`/configuration`.

 The full usage page can be seen below:

-.. command-output:: python -m can.viewer -h
+.. command-output:: python -m pycan.viewer -h